-Revised: October 2023
+Revised: October 2024

-The policies discussed in this document were current as of September 30, 2023.
+The policies discussed in this document were current as of September 30, 2024.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

-Medicare Part B covers drugs that are administered by infusion or injection in physician offices and hospital outpatient departments (HOPDs).
-It also covers certain drugs furnished by pharmacies and suppliers.
-In 2021, Medicare and its beneficiaries paid about \$43 billion dollars for Part B-covered drugs and biologics.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Medicare Part B covers drugs and biologics that are administered by infusion or injection in physician offices and hospital outpatient departments (HOPDs).
+It also covers certain drugs and biologics furnished by pharmacies and suppliers.
+In 2022, Medicare and its beneficiaries paid nearly \$47 billion dollars for Part B-covered drugs and biologics.
+Medicare beneficiaries are generally liable for 20 percent cost sharing, with some exceptions.
 For ease of reference, we use the term "drug" to refer to drugs and biologics (unless otherwise noted).

-The recently enacted Inflation Reduction Act of 2022 (IRA) made several changes to Medicare payments and beneficiary cost sharing for Part B drugs.
-As discussed below, several of these policies became effective in 2022 or 2023, including a Medicare Part B inflation rebate, changes to biosimilar payment rates, and changes to cost sharing for Part B insulin.
+The recently enacted Budget Reconciliation Act of 2022 (BRA) made several changes to Medicare payments and beneficiary cost sharing for Part B drugs.
+As discussed below, several of these policies became effective in 2022, 2023, or 2024, including a Medicare Part B inflation rebate, changes to biosimilar payment rates, and changes to cost sharing for Part B insulin.
 In addition, beginning in 2028, Medicare will have authority to negotiate prices for certain Part B drugs.

-Medicare Part B drug spending has been growing rapidly, rising at an average annual rate of about 9 percent per year since 2009.
-The largest driver of spending growth between 2009 and 2021 was the change in the average price Medicare paid for drugs, reflecting price increases for existing products, launch of new expensive products, and shifts in the mix of drugs.
+Aggregate Medicare Part B drug spending has been growing rapidly, rising at an average annual rate of nearly 9 percent per year since 2009.
+The largest driver of spending growth between 2009 and 2022 was the change in the average price Medicare paid for drugs, reflecting price increases for existing products; launch of new, higher-priced products; and shifts in the mix of drugs.